viktoriyamyalo/babel-plugin-react-add-cursor-pointer/README.md

 ### via package.json

-Add `"babel-plugin-cursor-pointer"` to `"babel": { "plugins": [] }` inside your package.json.
+Add `"babel-plugin-react-add-cursor-pointer"` to `"babel": { "plugins": [] }` inside your package.json.
 It should end up looking something like the following:

 ```$xslt
  "babel": {
     "plugins": [
-        "babel-plugin-cursor-pointer"
+        "babel-plugin-react-add-cursor-pointer"
         ]
     }
 ```